How To Incorporate SEO Into Your Web Design

 8. Site Maintenance

 Regular tweaks, both programmatically and within content, will be made on an ongoing basis to ensure a website is running its best.
 Platforms change and have updates and upgrades so regular website maintenance helps ensure your website is performing at its peak for your visitors.
+For instance, WordPress websites use a lot of plugins, which over time can become outdated.
+Outdated plugins can affect site performance and make your WordPress website vulnerable to hackers.

 How to Incorporate SEO Into Your Web Design